-- minimize costs to all stakeholders; - evaluate all resource options (supply, demand, fuel switching, cogeneration, and so on), in a fair and consistent fashion;
+- minimize costs to all stakeholders; - evaluate all resource options (supply, demand, fuel switching, cogeneration, and so on), in a fair and consistent fashion; - create a robust, flexible plan that allows for uncertainty and permits adjustment as circumstances change.

 &lt;sup>3 D. M. Violette and Carolyn M. Lang, "Integrated Resource Planning and the Clean Air Act," in Energy Efficiency and the Environment: Forging the Link, D. Vine et al., eds., (American Council for an Energy-Efficient Economy, 1991), Chapter 9.